 We live in uncertain times.
 It is now more critical than ever that our government and nonprofit leaders strive for excellence and high levels of communication about their good work.
 Peter Drucker has taught us that if we want to plan for uncertainty we must ask ourselves, “What has already happened that will create our future?”
 Over the last two years, I’ve traveled the country as part of my Impact & Excellence book tour asking government and nonprofit leaders this very question.
-Through my travels, I have noticed six main themes that have emerged as shifts that will likely shape the future of the sector.
+Through my travels, I have noticed six main themes that have emerged around data-driven cultures that will likely shape the future of the sector.

 - Redefining Accountability

 - “What Works” Requires Investment in Data Collection

 - Behavioral and Mental Health is Finally Getting Attention

 Did you know that your organization’s success is predicted by its culture?
 Have you cultivated the most successful culture in your organization?
 Greater success is achieved when leaders consciously plan to align every process, system, and resource to maximize effectiveness at achieving its mission.
 In Impact & Excellence, I introduced the concept of high-performance measurement cultures in social sector organizations.
 In high-performance measurement cultures, shared assumptions, actions, and decisions revolve around consistently striving for greater success and quantifiable improvement.
 These cultures believe that the quickest path to greater impact comes through seeking objective performance data and using that data to effect change.
 There is a “doing whatever it takes to achieve our mission” attitude among organizational leaders and staff.

 Mediocrity is Unacceptable

 Success of high-performance cultures is built around a desire within leaders and staff members to exceed expectations and obtain remarkable results.
 Mediocrity is unacceptable in organizations that embrace a high-performance measurement culture.
 Instead, a shared culture of excellence drives members to higher and higher standards of performance.